 Ed Harron specializes in mass tort insolvencies and settlement trusts, routinely advising debtors, mass tort future claimants’ representatives, and other parties in out-of-court workouts, complex foreign and domestic restructurings, pre-planned bankruptcies and chapter 11 cases.

 The solutions that have successfully addressed liabilities in asbestos-related bankruptcies can be effectively applied to other mass tort insolvencies.
 Having long led a team dedicated exclusively to the restructuring of companies facing overwhelming asbestos liability, Ed and his Young Conaway colleagues have extended the well-established “injunction and trust” model to other types of products liability personal injury claims.
 This success supports a wider applicability of the bankruptcy trust solution across many industries and products.

 Few are better equipped to confront the many challenges posed by the intersection of corporate insolvency and mass-tort liabilities.
 Clients count on Ed to develop creative strategies to navigate the bankruptcy process.
 While his command of the legal issues surrounding mass tort-related chapter 11 proceedings is comprehensive, he also enjoys productive, longstanding relationships with many of the difference makers in the bankruptcy arena.
-This has made Ed a valued intermediary, trusted on all sides to balance the interests of the company with those of its claimants, so as to arrive at a win-win for all parties.
+This has made Ed an effective advocate who is able to work with all sides to achieve the most favorable outcomes for his clients.